 Fleet and Capital Asset Manager, USIC

 Samuelson provides innovative and cost-effective fleet solutions for USIC’s U.S. and Canadian operations.
-He oversees all fleet activities, procurement, budgeting, policies, and DOT compliance.
-He manages vehicle lifecycling by partnering with USIC’s FMC, suppliers, and service providers.
+He is responsible for overseeing all fleet activities, procurement, budgeting, establishment of fleet policies, and DOT compliance.
+He manages all aspects of vehicle lifecycling from acquisition to disposal by partnering with USIC’s fleet management company, suppliers, and service providers.

 Active Past Winners (Below are their current positions)

 Patsy Brownson (2001), Consultant

 Christy Coyte Meyer (2009), Johnson Controls